Mistaken Identity

 Alice

 It was the orange and black Pottersville pirates.
+(Makes a sword swinging motion with her hand.)
 The plundering pirates.
 Seriously, who would be intimidated by a hissing badger?

 Bob

-You've obviously never met a real badger and I am absolutely certain that I remember where we went to high school.
+(Close to being angry.)
+You've obviously never met a real badger and I'm absolutely certain that I remember where we went to high school.

 Alice